Nooo! I am so embarrassed! I half shouted, half cried. Why didn’t you guys tell me? Didn’t you see this spot?

 This proves that overcomers aren’t enslaved by what others say about them and that they’re not above correction.
 Overcomers look long and hard for the kernel of truth in the criticism, even if it’s stuck on a cob of misunderstanding or lies.
 And once they find it, they don’t let pride prevent them from changing course and turning.

-This exchange came after some “Western men,” led by Congressman Lovejoy, procured an order from Lincoln to switch out their soldiers for easter soldiers.
+This exchange came after some “Western men,” led by Congressman Lovejoy, procured an order from Lincoln to switch out their soldiers for eastern soldiers.

 When Lovejoy explained the plan to Secretary of War Stanton, it was rejected.